A Peek into Token Bias: Large Language Models Are Not Yet Genuine Reasoners: A Peek into Token Bias

 Celebrity names inherently carry a rich contextual background that LLMs learn from massive training data.
 We hypothesize that by replacing a celebrity name with a generic one in a conjunction fallacy problem, thereby dissociating the link to this contextual backdrop, we might see performance improvements in LLMs, and such results would underscore the potential deficiency in their genuine reasoning capabilities.

 \begin{breakablealgorithm} \end{breakablealgorithm}

-Here is an example of token perturbations: \textit{Taylor Swift$\rightarrow$ Lauren will embark on another tour in 2027.
+Here is an example of the token perturbation involving celebrity names: \textit{Taylor Swift$\rightarrow$ Lauren will embark on another tour in 2027.
 Which outcome do you think is more likely?} \begin{quote} \textit{(a) Her first show is a flop.} \\ \textit{(b) Her first show is a flop but she will eventually sell over a million tickets for the entire tour.} \end{quote}

+Here is another example of the token perturbation applied to the classic "twenty-five horses" problem in mathematical reasoning, as referenced in Figure~\ref{fig:horses}.
+Note that perturbing the numbers is optional, but the total number of animals must always be a square number: \textit{There are twenty-five$\rightarrow$ thirty-six horses$\rightarrow$ bunnies among which you need to find out the fastest three.
+You can conduct a race among at most five$\rightarrow$ six to find out their relative speed.
+At no point, you can find out the actual speed of the horse$\rightarrow$ bunnies in a race.
+Find out the minimum number of races which are required to get the top five$\rightarrow$ six horses$\rightarrow$ bunnies.}

-\subsection{Token bias in reasoning about sets}
+\subsection{Token Bias in Reasoning about Sets}

 The syllogistic fallacy involves reasoning about sets, utilizing specific quantifiers such as "all" and "some" to specify the distribution of variables.
 Our investigation centers on whether LLMs overfit to these tokens of quantifiers, relying heavily on their presence to generate answers that appear correct.
 By rephrasing these tokens with other words that convey the same meaning, we can test the robustness of LLMs' reasoning abilities.